Skip to Main Content

 In 1990 Congress established a procedure by which the Attorney General may provide Temporary Protected Status to immigrants in the United States who are temporarily unable to safely return to their home country because of ongoing armed conflict, an environmental disaster, or other extraordinary and temporary conditions.
 The following countries are currently designated:

 • Afghanistan (Effective May 20, 2022 through Nov.
 20, 2023) Only for persons having continuous residence in the US since Mar.
-15, 2022.
+15, 2022 and continuous physical presence in the US since May 20, 2022.

 • Cameroon (effective April 14, 2022 through Dec.
 7, 2023) Only for current residents of the US.